billyboar/dicc/README.md

 # Dicc
-Online dictionary for terminal enviroment.
+Online dictionary for terminal environment.

 #To Use
 If you already have Go installed, you can easily make it easily executable by: